jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 like this: 1&#x302;, 2&#x302;, 3&#x302;, etc.
 The first degree of a scale (1&#x302;) is often called the “tonic”.

-The intervals between scale degrees are often described in terms of “half steps” and “whole steps”, or "tones" and "semitones".
+The intervals between scale degrees are often described in terms of “half steps” and “whole steps”.
-A “half step” or "semitone" is the smallest interval on the fretboard, the distance between the notes on either side of one fret on the same string (a minor-second interval).
+A “half step” (aka "semitone" or "minor-second interval") is the smallest interval on the fretboard; the distance between the notes on either side of one fret on the same string.
-A “whole step” or "tone" is two half steps or semitones, a distance of two frets (a “major second” interval).
+A “whole step” (aka "tone" or "major-second interval") is two half steps, a distance of two frets.

 Most scales can be described by a formula that specifies the half steps and whole steps between scale degrees.
 For example, the major scale formula can be written like this: